 Scranton, PA 18503-2018

-Note that all Special Use Permits and Commercial Use Authorizations are reviewed by the Superintendent and the Management team at Steamtown National Historic Site and will be issued on a case-by-case basis.
+All Special Use Permits and Commercial Use Authorizations are reviewed by the park Superintendent and the Management team and will be issued on a case-by-case basis.
 The entire process takes as little as four weeks but could require a longer review period dependent on the nature of the request.
 Please plan accordingly.
 If you have questions or concerns, contact us.

 Thank you for your interest in Steamtown National Historic Site, a unit of your National Park Service.